Noatz/terraform-practice/README.md

 # AWS DevOps Test

-This repository will use Terraform to deploy a simple todo React application that has been made by myself and can be found here: https://github.com/Noatz/todo.
+This repository uses Terraform (v0.12.28) to deploy a simple todo React application that has been made by myself and can be found here: https://github.com/Noatz/todo.

 ## How To